mrfawy/ModernEnigma/README.md

     baseMachine.adjustMachineSettings()
 ```

 * We need to a minimum of 2 machines for each Level, let's create another one
 ```Python
     levelMachineModelName=EnigmaConfigGenerator().createRandomModelName()
     levelMachine=EnigmaDynamicFactory().createEnigmaMachineFromModel(levelMachineModelName)
     levelMachine.adjustMachineSettings()
 ```

-* Create a level settings , you can think of a level as a unit of encryption , it uses two machines to encrypt some text/stream , levels can be cascaded for further security.
-For now let's use the current machine settings , we could generate any settings we want , but let's be simple for now
+* Create level settings, you can think of a level as a unit of encryption, it uses two machines to encrypt some text/stream; levels can be cascaded for further security.
+For now let's use the current machine settings, we could generate any settings we want, but let's be simple for now
 ```Python
     level=Level(baseMachine.getMachineSettings(),levelMachine.getMachineSettings())
 ```